TradeSkillMaster/LibTSMClass/README.md

 ### Virtual Methods

 One of the most powerful features of LibTSMClass is support for virtual class methods.
-What this means is that without a base class method, an instance of a class is still treated as its an instance of its actual class, not the base class.
+What this means is that within a base class method, an instance of a class is still treated as its an instance of its actual class, not the base class.
 This is best demonstrated with an example:

 ```lua
 function MyClass.GetMagicNumber(self)
 	return 99